svsticky/sadserver/README.md

 # Skyblue workspace

+> This server configuration will soon be outdated, but maintained at the moment because the server is still in use. _No guarantee that the configuration is not already outdated._ For the new server look at the [development](https://github.com/svsticky/skyblue) branch.

 Deze git repository is de plek met alle documentatie over de huidige (productie)server van Sticky, `skyblue`.
 Het bevat documentatie, scripts, en andere relevante zaken die nodig kunnen zijn om de server te beheren of opnieuw in te richten.

 ## Directory layout